SWAT-engineering/dan-design/struct-style/struct-based.md

      user-define       u4      u8    u16    u32   u64

-User-defined types are those defined via the `struct` or `union` keyword.
+User-defined types are those defined via the `struct` or `choice` keyword.

 Notice there are token types and simple types such as `bool, int, string`.
 Only descendants of `token` act also as parsers.
 This distinction is important, as allows us to create useful data structures that do not dependent on parsing.